 “You’re right, he’s white.
 But what’s most important to me is that I accept him as Lord and Saviour of my life, not what colour he is.”

-Charles sighed; “It’s psychological warfare against my people, that’s how I see it…It’s okay, you follow your religion, and I’ll follow The Laws of Nature – that doesn’t mean we can’t get along.”
+Charles sighed; “It’s psychological warfare against my people, that’s how I see it…It’s okay, you follow your religion, and I’ll follow Universal Laws – doesn’t mean we can’t get along.”

-“There were certain Laws put in place during the Creation process.
-I reckon if everybody lived by these Laws instead of man-made laws, we would all be living in peace and harmony.”
+“There were certain Laws put in place during the process of Creation.
+I reckon if everybody was living by these Laws instead of man-made laws, we would all be living in peace and harmony.”